broninx/rsc_iota_imp/contracts/simple_transfer/README.md

 Below there are some of the most important differences in the simple transfer implementation between Move diales like Aptos or SUI, and IOTA.

-Init:the init function is a special one-time initialization function that automatically executes during the deployment of a module.
+Init: the init function is a special one-time initialization function that automatically executes during the deployment of a module.
    - **Aptos**: it accepts a &signer parameter (representing the deployer’s address) and is used to set up initial on-chain state, such as creating global resources or configuring module settings.
 The function also accepts optional parameters, enabling the implementation to fully comply with the requirements of a simple transfer.
    - **IOTA**: The init function in IOTA smart contracts is limited to two parameters: the one-time witness (otw) and the transaction context.
 This constraint prevents assigning a receiver address during contract deployment.
 To work around this, I designed a single-call function that can be executed once after deployment to securely define the receiver.
-   - **Sui**: Like IOTA's initialization function, Sui's implementation faces a similar limitation, necessitating a purpose-built workaround to resolve this constraint.
+   - **SUI**: Like IOTA's initialization function, Sui's implementation faces a similar limitation, necessitating a purpose-built workaround to resolve this constraint.

-2 Native token:
+Native token:
+    - **Aptos**: In Aptos, native tokens and custom tokens are both managed through the framework's coin standard.
+    - **IOTA**: the IOTA coin type is managed on [iota module](https://docs.iota.org/references/framework/iota-framework/iota), whereas custom tokens are created and governed through Move's standardized [coin module](https://docs.iota.org/references/framework/iota-framework/coin).
+    - **SUI**: in SUI, native tokens and custom tokens are both managed through the framework's coin standard, but treats the native token as a privileged object, while custom tokens follow standard Coin<T> patterns.